BYeungCoding/Speedruns/README.md

 # Speedruns
 16 speedruns for CISC476
-Each speedrun has a exp.py file that is my script for the exploit
+Each speedrun has a python file exp*.py, with * being the number speedrun it was for, containing the exploit script.